 Co-parenting helps you to move on with your life.
 Co-parenting can have it’s challenging moments, but no matter how ineffective a parent you may view your ex to be, blaming him or her for your co-parenting woes, and your children’s problems, will just give your ex more power – over your emotional well-being and quality of life.
 You can’t control your ex’s co-parenting efforts, but you can control your own.
 Do everything you can to communicate appropriately, manage your emotional reactivity, and squash urges to bad-mouth.
 Take an objective view of challenges.
 If the issue is something truly serious, such as an ex failing to show up for parenting time or violating other terms of your custody agreement, bring it to your attorney for appropriate next steps.

 Wondering how you can best smooth the divorce transition for your children?
 Need help co-parenting with your ex?
 For assistance with child custody and child support issues, and all other matters related to divorce, our compassionate family law attorneys are here to help.
-Please call us at 888-888-0919 to schedule your free initial consultation, or click the button below.
+Please call us at 888-888-0919 to schedule your initial consultation, or click the button below.